-Billy Williams is Vice President, Ethics, Diversity and Inclusion at the American Geophysical Union (AGU).
+Billy Williams is Senior Vice President for Diversity, Ethics, and Inclusion at the American Geophysical Union (AGU).
 As a member of the senior team reporting to the Executive Director/CEO, he works with the Council in designing and implementing AGU's scientific agenda and work plan.
-Prior to AGU, Williams was a senior program officer at the National Academy of Sciences and Global Research and Development Director at the Dow Chemical Company.
+Williams was the principal investigator and lead organizer for a 2016 workshop funded by the National Science Foundation (NSF) titled, "Sexual Harassment in the Sciences: A Call to Respond."
+Williams was a member of the 2017-2018 National Academies' Committee on Impact of Sexual Harassment in Academic Science, Engineering and Medicine.
+Prior to joining AGU, he served as a senior program officer at the National Academies of Sciences and as a global research and development director at the Dow Chemical Company.

 Rebecca Barnes is on the ESWN Leadership Council and an Assistant Professor in the Environmental Program at Colorado College.
 Barnes has contributed to and facilitated professional development skills' workshops for early career scientists on university campuses and at professional society meetings.
 She is currently co-PI on a NSF-funded, Improving Undergraduate STEM Education project to improve the recruitment and persistence of women in the geosciences.

 Allison Mattheis is an Associate Professor of Applied and Advanced Studies in Education at California State Univ., Los Angeles.
 She is a lead researcher of the national Queer in STEM project.
 She has experience designing and implementing professional development programs on curriculum improvement.
 She teaches in programs to prepare teachers, K-12 leaders, and higher education professionals as social justice advocates in diverse learning spaces and conducts Safe Zone trainings.

 Sunita Nandihalli completed her Masters in Counseling Psychology at UW-Madison.

 Haley Burkhardt is a Masters student in Biological Anthropology at UW-Madison.